adentdk/Simple-Multi-Level-Marketing-System/README.md

   ```
   npm run dev
   ```

-And the web application can be accessed at http://localhost:5173/.
+That's it!
+You should now be able to access the web application by navigating to http://localhost:5173/ in your browser.
-## Conclusion:
+## Conclusion
 this documentation provides a brief overview of the project structure, how to set up and run the project locally, and how to access the API and web application.
 We hope this documentation has been helpful in understanding the project and getting started with it.
 Feel free to contribute to the project and submit any issues or feedback.